numcommand/num/doc/functions.md

     2.33333

-#### third-moment-about-the-mean, third-moment<br>sample-third-moment-about-the-mean, s-third-moment<br>population-third-moment-about-the-mean, p-third-moment
+#### third-moment-about-the-mean, 3matm<br>sample-third-moment-about-the-mean, s3matm<br>population-third-moment-about-the-mean, p3matm

 The third moment about the mean.
 A.k.a. skewness.